Will This Girl Be the First Survivor of Childhood Alzheimer’s?

 But will it be faster than her daughter’s disease?

-“We really believe Marian will either be one of the last to die from or one of the first to be saved from NPC,” Sarah said.
+“We really believe Marian will either be one of the last to die from or one of the first to be saved from NPC,” Sara said.